Julien186design/Image-Processing/README.md

 https://github.com/Code-Break0/Image-Processing

 To run the code, you need to create a folder "Output" containing subfolders : "120", "BTB", "BTOW", "BTW", "WTB", "WTOB", "WTW".

+The value 120 was determined arbitrarily, nothing prevents you from modifying or deleting it.